themagicalmammal/howtolinux/README.md

  ## 6. Miscellaneous
  ### Get latest Ad-Hosts
- I use Steven Black adhosts for adblocking the whole system without any other extra app.
-This blocks basic ads but not youtube or spotify ads. <br />
+ I use **Steven Black** Adhosts for ad-blocking the whole system without any other extra app.
+This blocks basic ads but not Youtube or Spotify ads. <br />
  To get it go [here](https://github.com/StevenBlack/hosts). <br />

  I am using Unified hosts + fakenews + gambling + porn <br />